LiZheng1997/LiZheng1997/README.md

 ### Modelling and Simulation of Natural System
 This is a Module from the University of Sheffield, I implemented this natural system model with my group mates through using Matlab to simulate a natural process of bee foraging.
 All codes and additional materials are avaliable in my [repository](https://github.com/LiZheng1997/Modelling-and-Simulation-of-Natural-System).

+### End-to-End Robot Control based on Events
+This end-to-end robot control project is similar with my **miro-cv-system** project, both of them are using a end-to-end paradigm to control a mobile robots with differential base.
+However, this project is based on event cameras and implemented with a Spiking Neural Network rather than ANN.
+More details can be found on my [academic page](https://neuronsvision.com/projects/Event_based_Robot_Control_project/) and [repository](https://github.com/Bluet-NeuroRobotics/Training-Neural-Networks-for-Event-Based-End-to-End-Robot-Control).

+### Robust, Embedded Neurorobotics using Nengo
+This project mainly shows how to use Nengo to implement a robous, embedded neural adaptive control.
+Based on Nengo, it can be deployed on CPUs and GPUs as well as Intel’s neuromorphic chip, Loihi.
+You can read my [academic page](https://neuronsvision.com/projects/Neurorobotics_Nengo_project/) or find codes in my [repository](https://github.com/Bluet-NeuroRobotics/neurorobotics-2020)

 ## Research & Development works